-Services that are covered for you What you must pay when you get these services , i In-Network Out-of-Network Partial hospitalization services and intensive outpatient services Prior authorization is required.
-Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service, or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
-20% of the total cost per day for Medicare- covered partial hospitalization and intensive outpatient services.
-50% of the total cost per day for Medicare- covered partial hospitalization and intensive outpatient services.
+Partial hospitalization services and intensive outpatient services

+Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.

+\$0 per day for Medicarecovered partial hospitalization and intensive outpatient services.

 Intensive outpatient service is a structured program of active behavioral (mental) health therapy treatment provided in a hospital outpatient department, a community mental health center, a Federally qualified health center, or a rural health clinic that is more intense than the care received in your doctor's or therapist's office but less intense than partial hospitalization.